getreu/tp-note/docs/source/tpnote--manual.md

 [Rustacean Station](<https://rustacean-station.org/>)
 ```

-In this example we copied only one Markdown link "Rustacean Station".
+In this example, we copied only one Markdown link "Rustacean Station".
 Furthermore, *Tp-Note* allows you also to insert a list of Markdown links in a
 template.
-For example with [Copy as Markdown] you could copy a link list of all
+For example, with [Copy as Markdown], you could copy a link list of all
 open tabs.
 In this case, _Tp-Note_ would retain only the name of the first link
 as document title, whereas the whole link list would appear in the body of the
 note.